george-cm/marketo-forms-crawler/README.md

 # crawl_marketo_forms

-Crawl a website's pages based on its sitemap.xml and find Marketo forms.
+Crawl a website's pages based on its url and find Marketo forms.
 Written using [Python](https://www.python.org) and [Scrapy](https://scrapy.org/).

 ## Installation